Are You Drowning in One-Size-Fits-All Wellness Advice?

 Why Generic Advice Doesn’t Work

-The graduate regurgitated the same old, eating whole grains, fruits, nuts and seeds, vegetables, fermented foods, staying hydrated, etc. Yes, that’s all good, but worn out like old pavement.
+The graduate regurgitated the same old advice: eating whole grains, fruits, nuts and seeds, vegetables, and fermented foods, while staying hydrated, etc. Yes, that’s all good, but worn out like old pavement.
 And here’s the thing, not all of us do well on whole grains or fermented foods.

-In all fairness to the students getting their medical degrees, they did mention eating whole foods is good.
-But if this is the best that medical school is churning out in 2024, we better head to the Ark in Williamstown, Kentucky, because it took Noah 70 years to build his.
+In all fairness to the students pursuing their medical degrees, they did mention that eating whole foods is beneficial.
+But if this is the best that medical school is churning out in 2024, we’d better head to the Ark in Williamstown, Kentucky, because it took Noah 70 years to build his.

 My Simple Approach

-Plus, not all of us do well on certain vegetables or fruits.
-I don’t do well on corn.
+Plus, not everyone does well with certain vegetables or fruits.
+I don’t do well with corn.
 It stuffs me up, and I poop it out whole!
 Too much fruit turns into sugar, so I eat more citrus-type fruits.
-You may want to watch out for too much citrus if you’re histamine intolerant.
+If you’re histamine intolerant, be cautious of excessive citrus consumption.

-And yes, berries, nuts, and seeds are good as well.
+And yes, berries, nuts, and seeds are also good options.
 But too many nuts and seeds can irritate the bowels.

 MD Graduate touts eating three meals a day.
 No, this is not meant for everyone.
 I eat a late breakfast—known as brunch.
 Then I eat supper.
 Some call it dinner.

 Three squares a day is too much food for me, and I feel over-stuffed.
 I don’t eat after 5 PM because I don’t need to.
 I won’t eat again until around 10 AM, giving me a 17-hour fast.
-This allows my body to dispel, repair, and recycle old, dead cells through a process called autophagy—like cleaning out the fridge—some foods must go, and others are reusable.
+This allows my body to dispel, repair, and recycle old, dead cells through a process called autophagy—much like cleaning out the fridge; some foods must go, while others are reusable.

 However, fasting for 17 hours is not a purposeful habit, but one that works for me because I don’t need to jump out of bed and run for a bowl of ‘carb-packed so-called healthy whole-grain cereal.’